brandonbloom/qplan/README.md

 # qplan

-A Clojure library designed to ... well, that part is up to you.
+Clojure solver for multi-way, multi-output dataflow property models.

+See Bradley Vander Zanden (1996) and Freeman, Jarvi, & Smith (2009).

 ## Usage

-FIXME
+See `./test/qplan/core_test.clj` for examples.

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Brandon Bloom

 Distributed under the Eclipse Public License, the same as Clojure.